 If I were to select one image to describe the relationships of business teams with AI, I would choose the opening scene from 2001 space odyssey.
 Do you remember that scene, and the use of the black monolith, often interpreted as the allegory of change?

 It seems so well adjusted to the depiction of how business teams relate to AI predictions: as a big black box.
-If you think about it, AI is here to help them move faster, make data driven decisions, and yet, a lot of the time, they find themselves unable to understand and trust the predictions, as they may clash with their own subject matter expertise.
-Besides, and while they are often consulted during the research phase, when the requirements are being gathered, once the latter are set, it appears that the models move “to the dark side of the moon”.
+If you think about it, AI is here to help them move faster, and make data-driven decisions, and yet, a lot of the time, they find themselves unable to understand and trust the predictions, as they may clash with their own subject matter expertise.
+Besides, and while they are often consulted during the research phase when the requirements are being gathered, once the latter is set, it appears that the models move “to the dark side of the moon”.
 The business teams only meet them, at the other end of the process, once predictions are issued.

 I am especially thinking about cases where AI is used for core business use cases: fraud detection, customer management, or loan approval.

-If every time your business users need to turn to the data science team to explain changes in the predictions, or to get a sense of the behaviour of a sub-segment, then you are not hitting your targets.
-The last thing any of these stakeholders want is to be pulled in meetings and see their teams slow down - as data science teams don’t want to be focusing on troubleshooting, and the business wants to be able to move as fast as possible.
+If every time your business users need to turn to the data science team to explain changes in the predictions or to get a sense of the behavior of a sub-segment, then you are not hitting your targets.
+The last thing any of these stakeholders want is to be pulled into meetings and see their teams slow down – as data science teams don’t want to be focusing on troubleshooting, and the business wants to be able to move as fast as possible.

 To achieve that, it is important to leverage a view of the models that enables them to access the insights that matter to them: Are there changes in the input?
 Are there issues that they need to be aware of before making decisions based on the model’s output?

 This is also where visibility becomes a crucial part.